A woman and a man sit at a table talking about college gap year options.

 Financial aid

 You might be able to use financial aid if you select a gap year program that also offers college credit.
 This aid can include federal funding and private student loans.
-Some programs are sponsored by colleges directly.
+Some colleges sponsor programs directly.
 Others are outside programs that partner with colleges to offer students overseas opportunities.

 If you’re thinking about joining a program, contact your academic advisor to make sure the credits you earn will transfer to your college of choice.
 That can help you figure out if joining the program is worthwhile.